qaraqum/About/Readme.md

 ## Cover letter
 Shalom!

-I am Mikhail Shulman.
+I am Mikhail.
 I moved to Israel from Russia at the end of 2022, graduated from ulpan bet, worked here as a marketing manager in Help People Group (volunteer fund).

 Before that I got a degree in software development, worked as a web developer and project manager for 4 years.
 After that I got interested in the real economy